 Operating as a single business from the United Kingdom, Singapore, Bahrain, the United States, Brazil, Norway, South Africa, and Indonesia, OSRL is the largest international oil spill response co-operative, and the only one with a global remit.

-In 2005, Sea Alarm and OSRL entered into an agreement that paved the way for a joint long-term programme, which aims to develop a wide range of oiled wildlife response and preparedness activities on a global scale.
-This agreement linked a global oil industry response network (OSRL) with a global oiled wildlife response network (Sea Alarm).
-Both organisations are committed to working together to expand global capacity to effectively deal with oiled wildlife emergencies and to making a response network available to OSRL members.
+In 2005, Sea Alarm and OSRL entered into an agreement that paved the way for a joint long-term programme, which aims to develop a range of oiled wildlife response and preparedness activities on a worldwide scale.
+Both Sea Alarm and OSRL are committed to working together to expand global capacity to effectively deal with oiled wildlife emergencies and to improve access for OSRL members to a response network.
 The agreement has enabled Sea Alarm to consolidate its independent facilitating role and also to expand its activities.

 The main components of the joint programme between Sea Alarm and OSRL are:

-Sea Alarm is on-call 24 hours 7 days a week to receive notifications of oiled wildlife incidents and requests for assistance.
-Sea Alarm can be contacted via the OSRL Duty Manager or directly.
+Sea Alarm is on-call 24 hours a day, 7 days a week to receive notifications of oiled wildlife incidents and requests for assistance.
+Sea Alarm can be contacted via the OSRL Activation Procedure or directly.

-Response equipment is stockpiled in OSRL’s warehouse in the UK, and will soon also be stored in Bahrain and Singapore.
-All the equipment has been pre-packaged and customs-cleared, enabling it to be sent out around the world at a moment’s notice.
+Response equipment is stockpiled in OSRL’s warehouses in the UK, Bahrain, Singapore and Fort Lauderdale.
+All the equipment has been pre-packaged and customs-cleared, enabling it to be rapidly sent out.

-Sea Alarm is expanding its own database to include Country Wildlife Response Profiles.
+Sea Alarm keeps its own database of Country Wildlife Response Profiles.
 These profiles, which will eventually include all of the coastal countries or regions in the world, complement the information in ITOPF’s Country Profiles and provide key information on a country’s level of preparedness for oiled wildlife responses.